 If you’d prefer to skip adding to the overflowing landfills, reusable pet hair lint rollers make a great alternative.
 You still get a surface to collect pet hair from fabric, but instead of tossing a sheet of paper in the trash, you either rinse the hair down the drain or throw it in the trash.
 (Pet hair is entirely biodegradable) If you want to avoid clogged drains, place some steel wool over your drain to collect the hair, and then you can toss the clump in the trash for easy disposal.

 ChomChom doesn’t utilize any adhesives, making it one of the most popular reusable pet hair lint rollers on the market.
 A fine-bristled roller collects the pet hair and other loose fibers, storing it within a chamber in the comfort-grip handle until you’re ready to empty it.
-For most households, the compartment holds enough hair to touch-up an entire couch!
+For most households, the compartment holds enough hair to touch up an entire couch!
 Just roll the ChomChom back and forth and watch the hair disappear.

 Downsides?
 You need to spend a little more on the ChomChom than other pet hair lint rollers.
-(However, it’s reusable, so that’s a bonus) Also, it works best on clothes you’re wearing, as you need to keep the fabric in a fixed position.
+(However, it’s reusable, so that’s a bonus) Also, it works best on the clothes you’re wearing, as you need to keep the fabric in a fixed position.
 And it doesn’t work great on hard surfaces.

-If you’d prefer to keep the stickiness of the disposable pet hair lint roller, then iLifeTech combines that feature into a reusable design.
+If you’d prefer to keep the disposable pet hair lint roller stickiness, then iLifeTech combines that feature into a reusable design.
 The roller sports a sticky surface that collects pet hair and fibers from a variety of fabric types.
 No need to worry about adhesive staying behind, either – the sticky surface stays on the roller.
 When you finish, rinse the roller with soap and warm water to refresh it.
 As soon as it dries, it’s ready to go.
 As a bonus, they provide you with a handy travel size, keeping you looking your best wherever you go (since we know pet hair sneaks into luggage).

 The downsides?
 Each time you wash the roller, it loses a little more stickiness.
 So, eventually, you WILL have to replace this pet hair lint roller.
 Also, people reported the handles weren’t comfortable.

-Similar to the ChomChom, Nado’s pet hair lint roller uses tiny brushes to collect pet hair from fabrics.
+Similar to ChomChom, Nado’s pet hair lint roller uses tiny brushes to collect pet hair from fabrics.
 The hair stays in the cover until you dump it into the trash.
-To refresh the roller, wipe the brushes down with a damp cloth (don’t rinse it).
+To refresh the roller, wipe the brush down with a damp cloth (don’t rinse it).
 Even thick clumps of hair snag on the bristles, coming off carpets, clothes, and couches.

 So what are the downsides?
 People had mixed reviews on the effectiveness of this pet hair roller.
 Make sure you test it out.
 Also, the newer version doesn’t have the same durability as the original.